achintyasunny27/to-do-app/README.md

 # to-do-app
-a simple html and javascript based to do webbsite
+a simple html and javascript based to do website